-Baruch Atah Adonai Eloheinu Melech ha'olam asher kidshanu b'mitzvotav v'ratzah vanu v'Shabbat kodsho bʻahahvah uv'ratzon hinchilanu zikaron l'ma'aseh v'reishit.
+Baruch Atah Adonai Eloheinu Melech ha'olam asher kidshanu b'mitzvotav v'ratzah vanu v'Shabbat kodsho b'ahahvah uv'ratzon hinchilanu zikaron l'ma'aseh v'reishit.
 Ki hu yom tehilah l'mikra'ei kodesh zeicher litziat Mitzrayim.
 Ki vanu vacharta v'otanu k'dashta mi'kol ha'amim v'Shabbat kodshicha b'ahavah uv'ratzon chinchaltanu.
-Baruch Atah Adonai mikadesh ha'Shabbat.

-There was evening and there was morning, the sixth day.
+Baruch Atah Adonai mikadesh ha'Shabbat There was evening and there was morning, the sixth day.
 And the heavens and earth and all their components were completed.
 God completed by the seventh day the work that God had done, and God rested on the seventh day from all of the work that God had done.
 God blessed the seventh day and made it holy, for on it God rested from all of the work that God had created to do.

-Blessed are You, Infinite One, creator of the fruit of the vine.
+Blessed is the Oneness that creates the fruit of the vine.

-Blessed are You, Infinite One, Source of the universe Whose love allows us to become holy through our actions.
+Blessed is the Oneness, Source of the universe Whose love allows us to become holy through our actions.
 With that same love You made the sanctity of Shabbat our heritage and a reminder of the work of creation.

 As first among our sacred days, it recalls liberation from Egypt.
 We seek to be holy to You, to embrace this sacred potential among all people, for out of love You have passed down to us Your holy Shabbat.
-Blessed are You, Infinite One, Who sanctifies Shabbat.
+Blessed is the Openess that sanctifies Shabbat.